zetavg/chromium-website/docs/AUTHORING.md

     of Markdown that is supported along with any extensions that are enabled.
 *   [crbug.com/1267094](crbug.com/1267094): We want a better, more WYSIWYG authoring environment.
-*   [crbug.com/1269875](crbug.com/1269875): We should really be using Nunjucks instead of Liquid for the HTML template.